 This query retrieves the first and last names of employees who work in the Sales department.

-Use the ORDER BY clause to sort your results:
+Use the ORDER BY clause to sort the results.
+For example:

 SELECT FirstName, LastName, HireDate